-Crisp apples in autumn, golden waves of rape in spring.
-Every year nature gives us the gifts of fertile fields and trees full of fruit.
-Without bees this would not be possible.
-As pollinators, they are irreplaceable for the environment, for nature and thus also for humans.
+Every year nature gives us the gift of trees full of fruit.
+Bees as pollinators are irreplaceable for the environment and thus also for humans.
 Next to the Biotta production plant on Lake Constance, five bee colonies are busy doing their vital work.

 The air is alive with buzzing and whirring.
 As the first rays of the sun appear over the horizon and set the Biotta Bee Hotel aglow, the bees are already setting off on their forays to collect nectar and pollen.
 The wooden bee house has stood on a meadow next to Biotta’s juice plant since 2016.
 The retired carpenter and amateur beekeeper Ernst Kreis built and installed it himself.
 He brings his bees to the Bee Hotel for the summer months, from April to October, and back to his apiary in Ermatingen TG for the winter.
 The project was initiated by a relative of Kreis who used to work for Biotta.
 The company funds various bee projects throughout Switzerland, so it was only natural to want to maintain its own bee colonies as well.
 “Our founding father, Dr. Hugo Brandenberger, was well aware of the importance of biodiversity and sustainable agriculture.
 With the Biotta Bee Hotel, we want to set a good example for others,” says managing director Clemens Rüttimann.
 The Bee Hotel is only one small part of Biotta’s overall environmental commitment.
 With its consistent focus on organic products, the company supports organic agriculture throughout the region and opened its own woodchip heating system in 2019 to power production processes and heat its buildings using green energy from renewable raw materials.